 Chickweed, bluegrass and other common winter weeds germinate in early fall.
 You should apply your pre-emergent formulas in early to mid-September.
 You want to do this before you aerate your lawn or apply the last fertilizer of the season.
 You’ll also want to keep your pre-emergent formula separate from any lime you might be adding to your yard’s soil.

 As much as you may love your lawn, chances are you don’t want to go through the rigor of applying treatments every weekend or even once a month.
 If you did, sourcing the best products would be next to impossible without professional credentials.
-As part of the consumer market, you’re forced to settle for products that are safe to use, moderately effective, and generally easy to apply with traditional yard working tools.
-The same isn’t said for professionals.
+The consumer market requires you to settle for products that are safe to use, moderately effective, and generally easy to apply with traditional yard working tools.
+Professionals have access to better products.

 Pros have a wider range of products available—as well as the tools and training to put them to best use.
 You may even find your lawn care provider has a different schedule for pre-emergent maintenance.
 Some clients become concerned that they don’t need as many treatments as they’re receiving, and they worry unduly over health or budget concerns.
-They forget that the treatments available to consumers are quite different from what is used by industry pros.
+They forget that the treatments available to consumers are quite different from what industry pros use.

 For instance, you may only do two applications a year using a slow-release formula, which also fertilizes your lawn.
 A professional may begin treatments in winter, applying pre-emergents for crabgrass twice before the temperature rises high enough for seeds to germinate.
 The next treatment may be aimed at controlling broadleaf weeds or crawlers that stay dormant until temperatures rise.
 In fall two pre-emergent treatments are typically needed for winter grass weeds and other common invasive growers.